kabir-create/planets/README.md

-This Node.js project is designed to retrieve CSV data from a specific website, process it through a data pipeline and parser, and display the parsed data sequentially.
+This Node.js project is designed to retrieve CSV data from NASA's website, process it through a data pipeline and parser, and display the parsed data sequentially.
 The project handles the entire flow, from fetching the CSV data to parsing and displaying it in a user-friendly format.

 **Features**
 1.Fetch CSV data from a specified source (website).